JetpackSnail/nd013-c2-fusion-starter/README.md

 ## Installation Instructions for Running Locally
-### Cloning the Project
-In order to create a local copy of the project, please click on "Code" and then "Download ZIP".
-Alternatively, you may of-course use GitHub Desktop or Git Bash for this purpose.

 ### Python

 The project has been written using Python 3.7.
 Please make sure that your local installation is equal or above this version.

+For installing another version of Python locally, you can follow this [link](https://stackoverflow.com/questions/2547554/multiple-python-versions-on-the-same-machine)

 ### Package Requirements

+Create a virtual environment to install the packages in by using `virtualenv`.

+  virtualenv -p /usr/local/bin/python3.7 .env/sensor_fusion
+  source .env/sensor_fusion/bin/activate

 All dependencies required for the project have been listed in the file `requirements.txt`.
 You may either install them one-by-one using pip or you can use the following command to install them all at once:
 `pip3 install -r requirements.txt`

+For installing wxPython on Ubuntu18.04,

+`pip3 install -f https://extras.wxpython.org/wxPython4/extras/linux/gtk3/ubuntu-18.04 wxPython`

 ### Waymo Open Dataset Reader

 The Waymo Open Dataset Reader is a very convenient toolbox that allows you to access sequences from the Waymo Open Dataset without the need of installing all of the heavy-weight dependencies that come along with the official toolbox.
 The installation instructions can be found in `tools/waymo_reader/README.md`.

 ### Waymo Open Dataset Files